rishabh-bector/rapidengine/README.md

 ## RapidEngine

 A fast 2D and 3D game engine written in Go.
-Rapid Engine is still under _rapid_ development.

 Demo: https://drive.google.com/open?id=144c8FuAeysPKVbRmILE3VxBS8XavHnnl

 The above is a demo of Rapid Engine's terrain generation and foliage system.
-It's just a taste of what's to come...

 I'm building the UI for Rapid Engine in a separate repo: https://github.com/rishabh-bector/rapidengine-ui